minima-global/MiniDAPP/www/minidapps/howToBuildMiniDapps.md

 # How to Build Your First MiniDapp

 This is a brief (and irreverent) doc' to get you started creating your first Minima MiniDapp.
-And in the best traditions of Computing, the MiniDapp this doc' creates outputs:
+And in the best traditions of Computing, the MiniDapp this doc' creates outputs a version of the immortal words, _"Hello World"_.
+Obvs.

-"Hello (decentralised) World".

 ## Prerequisites